 In this process, the role of wireless communications is crucial for providing connectivity as the most important condition in automation establishment.
 By their nature, wireless communications technologies are mutually different and incompatible, they work on different frequencies, have different ranges and resistance to obstacles, or support different security mechanisms, etc. Some of them are better solutions, compared to others in specific use-cases. let’s discuss the most important performances of Z-Wave technology in the smart home context.

-What is Z Wave Technology
+What is Z Wave Technology and how does it work?

 Z-Wave, as a wireless technology dedicated to smart homes, was introduced in 1999, by the Danish company Zensys.
 The technology has spread across the US since 2002, and today become a standard for home automation that is embedded within the majority of smart devices like locks, plugs, heating controls, light bulbs, different sensors, etc.